 - Madres Unidas – a 36-unit scattered-site development of two- and three-bedroom units

-LUCHA is currently constructing Tierra Linda, a 45-unit, scattered-site, affordable housing development which is built to green standards and enriched by a Community Health Action Plan formed in partnership with Enterprise Community Partners.
+- Tierra Linda – a 45-unit, scattered-site, affordable housing development currently under construction, built to green standards and enriched by a Community Health Action Plan formed in partnership with Enterprise Community Partners.

-Today, LUCHA serves over 8,000 low- to moderate-income clients per year (59% Latino, 28% African-American, 7% White, 5% Asian, 1% other) through programs and services across four main modes:
+Additionally, LUCHA serves over 8,000 low- to moderate-income clients per year (62% Latinx, 31% African-American, 3% Multiple Races/Ethnic Groups, 3% Other/Not Reporting, and 1% White) through programs and services across four main modes:

-- Advocate (LUCHA Law Project and community organizing)
+- Advocate (Community Law Program, eTOD, and community organizing)

-- Educate (homebuyer assistance, foreclosure prevention, and financial empowerment)
+- Educate (homebuyer assistance, foreclosure prevention, and financial capability)